Resume for Carpenter

 In your cover letter:

-- Introduce yourself and state the exact position you’re applying for.
+- Introduce yourself and mention the exact position you’re submitting your application for.

 Summary